defenseunicorns/uds-common-workflows/documents/terraform/terraform-test.md

   contents: read
 ```

-If the secret has been properly set, repository added to the trust relationship of the role in the account, and still fails, the permissions of the workflow is often overlooked (see [example](#example_test).
+If the secret has been properly set, repository added to the trust relationship of the role in the account, and still fails, the permissions of the workflow is often overlooked (see [example](#example-test)).

 ## Repository Structure